 Bertha Jaques (1863-1941), Bittersweet, 1920, hand colored etching, gift of the Elizabeth F. Cheney Foundation, 89.3.98.

-As a graphic artist, Jaques' body of work can be divided between black-and-white prints of landscapes-both Midwestern and from her foreign travels-and her botanical prints, many of which were hand colored.
-In all of her etchings, Jaques betrays a sensitivity to the power of line as a communicator in the image.
+As a graphic artist, Jaques' body of work can be divided between black-and-white prints of landscapes-both of the Unites States and from her foreign travels-and her botanical prints, many of which were hand-colored.
+Jaques is perhaps best known for her prints of wildflowers and ferns.
+Her interest in this subject matter grew out of her desire to present something that was not only beautiful to behold but also promoted wildflower preservation.
+Her travel scenes seldom focus on famous monuments or idyllic vistas.
+Instead, she present views of alleys, backyards, docks, and the other living, working areas of a city.
+Her choice of subject gives the viewer an uncommon look into the actual live of a city and finds the beauty inherent in such places.
+In all of her etchings, Jaques betrayed a sensitivity to the power of line as a communicator in the image.
 Jaques' own close attention to the world encourages her viewers to look anew at the beauty, subtlety, and fragility of the world around them.

 Not only did Jaques succeed in a field dominated by male artists, but she also helped populariaze etching in America.
 Jques's full impact on printmaking and photography at the dawn of the twentieth century is still under-recognized and ripe for reappraisal.